Job Opportunity - Programs Manager

 - A working knowledge of the Microsoft Office Suite and a comfort level learning new software programs including scheduling and registration systems

-Interviews are anticipated to take place the week of June 5.
-The ideal start date is early July.
+Interviews are anticipated to take place the week of October 1.
+The ideal start date is late October.